mudassir060/Commands/Flutter.md

 To know more about these in details type
     flutter doctor -v
 ### Flutter Upgrade
 To download and update your flutter SDK current branch.
 You have to upgrade for each flutter channel, if you switch the channel.
-Run this flutter command
+Run this flutter command:
     flutter upgrade
 ### Flutter Packages Get
 This flutter cli command downloads and includes the package used in the flutter project.
 If the package is already downloaded, it will use offline package stored in flutter SDK.